Appleseed/learn/docs/portal/install/upgrade.rst

 		* \rb_logs Directory - To allow logs to be rewritten
 		* Web.config - Only during upgrade to have settings written
 * Restore your portal database backup to a NEW database name.

-* Extract the contents of the UPGRADE package into a folder on your computer, it is not recommended that you extract directly over your website.
-* Copy the files from the extracted UPGRADE package over the contents of your website's folder.
 * Once you have the upgraded website running you can modify your website settings in IIS to utilize the new website, rather than the non-* upgraded website.
 * Check to see if the instance is using any modules that were removed from the upgrade.
 * Check to see if the instance custom modules are still working as they did before the upgrade.